 We went through so many gloves.
 So many gloves it was amazing.
 So many gloves.
 No one could imagine ever having gone through so many gloves.
 It was incredible how many gloves we used.Me sounding like Trump because it’s funny.

-Seriously though, I was surprised how fast I was going through nitrile gloves and hand sanitizer.
+Seriously though, I was surprised at how fast I was going through nitrile gloves and hand sanitizer.

 As a local delivery driver in Detroit, at every stop, I had a very tedious and stressful procedure I had created for myself.
-I won’t bore you with all of the details but at each delivery, each pickup, every stop including our terminal, I used hand sanitizer before and after putting on a fresh pair of gloves.
+I won’t bore you with all of the details, but at each delivery, each pickup, and every stop, including our terminal, I used hand sanitizer before and after putting on a fresh pair of gloves.

 That turned out to be between twenty and forty pair of gloves and two small bottles of hand sanitizer – every single day I worked.